 When preparing ribs (especially for competition ribs), you are going to want to square off the ribs.
 But what does that actually mean?

 Just the facts?
 Victorinox Fibrox Pro from Amazon is my pick.

 Squaring ribs is just what it sounds like, you turn your spare ribs from an odd looking, somewhat oval shape into a nicely presented square (rectangle if we are being technical).
 This is important for the presentation of your dish, which is half the battle in competitions because it gives the ribs a uniform look making it more appetizing.

-But squaring ribs is more than a simple aesthetic practice, it also allows you to utilize the entire rib by removing the rib tip fully.
+But squaring ribs is more than a simple aesthetic practice, it also lets you utilize the entire rib by removing the rib tip fully.
 Rib tips cook at a completely different pace than the actual ribs will, so leaving them ruins the tips.